wonderfan/python/design-patterns/read-the-codes.md

 - MVC OR 3 tiers : The UI, business logic and data object
 - Abstract Factory: a generic function with factory.
 The factory will generate the desired object.
 - Adapter: adapt one interface to another using whitelist
+- Bridge: a client-provider middleman to soften interface changes
+- Builder: call many little discrete methods rather than having a huge number of constructor parameters